HohlbeinLab/sSMLMAnalyzer/README.md

 # Installation
 One can get the Plugin by using the download link below, or by subscribing to the Hohlbein lab update site.
 You can subscribe by going to Help > Update... > Manage Update Sites and checking the Hohlbein lab site.
 It will automatically be downloaded and updated.

-This plugin requires two files: sSMLMA.jar and jblas.jar:
+This plugin requires one files: sSMLMA.jar:
-The latest version of sSMLA.jar (latest = 0.11.1) can be found [Here](https://github.com/HohlbeinLab/sSMLMAnalyzer/tree/master/target)
+The latest version of sSMLA.jar (latest = 1.0) can be found [Here](https://github.com/HohlbeinLab/sSMLMAnalyzer/tree/master/target)
-The latest version of jblas.jar can be found [Here](https://repo1.maven.org/maven2/org/jblas/jblas/1.2.5/jblas-1.2.5.jar)
+The latest version of jblas.jar is packaged into the jar, but can also be found [Here](https://repo1.maven.org/maven2/org/jblas/jblas/1.2.5/jblas-1.2.5.jar)

 Once downloaded it can be installed by launching ImageJ > Plugins > Install...
 Selecting the downloaded jar and restarting ImageJ (for each jar file).